pupil247/r2d2/README.md

 # Robot Project - ESP32 Control System

 ## Overview
-This project is the control system for a R2D2 robot I made, powered by an ESP32.
+This project is the control system for a R2D2 robot I am currently making, powered by an ESP32.
 The ESP32 is responsible for managing peripherals, executing pathfinding algorithms, and processing data from sensors.
 It works alongside a main processing unit to enable functionalities such as facial recognition, object detection, and autonomous navigation.

 ## Features
 - **Peripheral Control:** Manages motors, servos, and sensors.